DogeTheBeast/College_notes/2nd Year/First term/CPEN 211/Digital Logic.md

 Sequential logic can remember things.
 - Needs storage for memory.
 - output is a function of current inputs and current state.
-- Synchronous sequential logic: storage updated every time a clock ticks.
+- Synchronous sequential logic: storage updated every time a clock ticks and the computation is conducted when the clock strikes.